Bisexual Awareness Week and Bisexual Visibility Day

 When is Bisexual Awareness Week?

-Bisexual Awareness Week (#BiWeek) takes place every year from September 16th – 23rd and culminates in Celebrate Bisexuality Day, which is always on the 23rd and was first celebrated in 1999 by the International Lesbian and Gay Association Conference in Johannesburg, South Africa and has been an annual celebration for the Bisexual community ever since.
+Bisexual Awareness Week (#BiWeek) takes place every year from September 16th – 23rd and culminates in Bisexual Visibility Day, which is always on the 23rd and was first celebrated in 1999 by the International Lesbian and Gay Association Conference in Johannesburg, South Africa and has been an annual celebration for the Bisexual community ever since.

 What is Bisexual Awareness Week?